Do you need to transfer legal ownership?

 • The transfer may or may not be accompanied by money being paid over from the buyer to the seller - this is known as the consideration; when no money changes hands, the transfer is for 'no consideration'.

-The underlying legal point of the Land Registry, to whom Form TR1 is sent on completion, is that it is the prime government agency where all properties are registered alongside all deeds pertinent to a particular registration, such as a copy of a leasehold agreement (if applicable), any direction that a Deed of Trust is involved and, of course, the title deeds themselves.
+Form TR1 is sent to the Land Registry on completion.
+The Land Registry is the prime government agency where all properties are registered alongside all deeds, such as a copy of a leasehold agreement (if applicable), any direction that a Deed of Trust is involved and, of course, the title deeds themselves.

-NB Sometimes the information on this form which relates to joint ownership (see below) is dealt with in a separate form called Form JO.
-Whether this latter form is used depends purely on your solicitor's policy and isn't a matter for concern.
+NB - sometimes the information on this form which relates to joint ownership (see below) is dealt with in a separate form called Form JO.
+Whether this latter form is used depends purely on your solicitor's policy and isn't a matter of concern.

 Need help transferring property?